IMMIGRATION TO CANADA

 Who Can Be An Immigrant to Canada?

-NOTICE: Please note that the Entrepreneur and Investor programs are suspended until program redesign is announced, but no timetable has been set.
-Parental sponsorships have been suspended while backlog reduction efforts are underway and consultations on the future of the program are held.
+NOTICE: Please note that the Entrepreneur program has been suspended until program redesign is announced, but no timetable has been set.
+The Federal Investor program has been cancelled.

 Family Class immigrants